bigfix/developer.bigfix.com/site/pages/relevance/guide/client/services.md

 A: False
 {% endqna %}

-You can use the plural **services** to get the list of services, each with its service name, display name and status.
+You can use the plural **services** to get the list of services, each with its service name, display name, and status.

 {% qna %}
 Q: services